ripSquid/styrdokument/pm/eng/pm_for_studiesociala_namnden.md

 ### 1.1 Purpose

 This Memo regulates the chapter's Study Social Committee.
 The Study Social Committee is responsible for developing student life within the chapter in the long term.
-To collaborate with the operational bodies within the chapter that carry out that work and run JML- and INternationally-linked work for chapter members.
+To collaborate with the operational bodies within the chapter that carry out that work and run INternationally-linked work for chapter members.

 ### 1.2 History

 Established: 2020-05-20
-Last revision: 2022-05-03
+Last revision: 2022-11-28

 ### 1.3 Revisions to this Memo